 Bitcoin Mercantile Exchange (BitMEX) is one of the many online trading sites that provide individuals with prediction contracts, futures, and derivatives as well as markets in which they can engage in cryptocurrency trading.
 There are various types of contracts that are offered by BitMEX, with each of these contracts being paid for in bitcoin.
+We will take a closer look on this in our BitMEX trading guide.
 Out of all platforms that offer cryptocurrency trading, BitMEX is the only one that provides users with a “Perpetual P2P Swap, which is a contract that is traded like a future, with the only difference that it has not expiry date.
 The platform has seen exponential growth since its establishment, an aspect that could be partly attributed to their capacity to provide traders with access to derivative markets and their ability to command loyalty among its users through their user-friendly yet highly advanced platform, increased security, open communication, and transparency.

 What Coins are Available on BitMEX?